OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Experimental Platform

 \subsection{Ablation Study}

-We conducted two studies to evaluate the effectiveness of different components of the OPTiML framework across various data percentages on the NIH dataset, and the observations are summarized in Table~\ref{tab:ablation}.
+We conducted two studies to evaluate the effectiveness of different components of the OTCXR framework across various data percentages on the NIH dataset, and the observations are summarized in Table~\ref{tab:ablation}.